Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Parent🤨.md

 ---
 # In Orbit
 - [[CARDS/Depth Psychology Theory/Orbit🔄\|⚛️]] with the [[CARDS/Depth Psychology Theory/Critic🤔\|Critic🤔]]
+-
+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+“And the carelessness of the Parent acts as a self-fulfilling prophecy to the Critic, who can double down on its judgments that only further propels it to the place of ignorant bliss.
+This becomes a breeding ground for foolishness.” `=this.Shortref`

+</div></div>

 ---
 # In Reflection
 - [[CARDS/Depth Psychology Theory/Reflection 🪞\|🪞]] with the [[CARDS/Depth Psychology Theory/Trickster🤡\|Trickster🤡]]